2018 NHL Global Series

 The NHL broadened its global horizons with its inaugural trip to Japan to play a pair of regular-season games -- the first regular-season games outside of North America.

-The games, at the Yoyogi Arena, were the focal point of nearly a week's worth of GAME ONE '97 activity designed to spread the word about the NHL and provide the Japanese public with exposure to the sport in advance on NHL participation in the 1998 Winter Olympics in Nagano, Japan.
+The games, at Yoyogi Arena, were the focal point of nearly a week's worth of GAME ONE '97 activity designed to spread the word about the NHL and provide the Japanese public with exposure to the sport in advance on NHL participation in the 1998 Nagano Olympics.

-Trevor Linden of the Canucks focused the hockey world's attention on Japan when he handed over the team's captaincy to the newly arrived Mark Messier.
+Trevor Linden of the Canucks focused the hockey world's attention on Japan when he handed the captaincy to the newly arrived Mark Messier.

-That was followed by two well-played, enthusiastically received games by the two teams, with each team winning once by a 3-2 score.
+That was followed by two well-played, enthusiastically received games by the two teams.
+On Oct.
+3, Messier and Pavel Bure scored in the third period of a 3-2 Canucks win, with each team winning once by a 3-2 score.
 Both games drew sellout crowds of 10,500.

 Video: Memories: The NHL takes the sport to Tokyo, Japan